 (iv) Banks are permitted to extend PCFC for exports to ACU countries.

-(v) The applicable benefit to the exporters will accrue only after the realisation of the export bills or when the
+(v) The applicable benefit to the exporters will accrue only after the realisation of the export bills or when the resultant export bills are rediscounted 'without recourse' basis.

 Source of Funds for Banks